mistio/mist-ce/README.md

 target clouds, either directly, or by adding tasks that get executed asynchronously by Celery workers.
 The messaging is following the AMQP protocol and gets coordinated by RabbitMQ.
 The main data store is MongoDB.
 Logs are being stored in Elasticsearch.
-Time series data go to either Graphite, InfluxDB or TSFDB, depending on the installation.
-Schedules and polling tasks are triggered by Celery Beat.
-Whenever a shell connection is required (e.g.
-SSH or Docker Shell), Hubshell establishes the connection and makes it available through the WebSocket API.
+Time series data go to either VictoriaMetrics or InfluxDB, depending on the installation.
+Rule checks, polling tasks & user tasks are triggered by the scheduler service.
+Whenever a shell connection is required (e.g. SSH or Docker Shell), Huproxy establishes the connection and makes it available through the WebSocket API.

 ## Installation